prometheus/proposals/proposals/2024-01-26_classic-histograms-stored-as-native-histograms.md

 ### Scrape

 * Create the new representation in a series named `<metric>` without the `le` label.
 The resulting series name would be the same as if the user enabled exponential histograms.
 For example `http_request_latency_seconds_bucket`, `http_request_latency_seconds_count` and `http_request_latency_seconds_sum` will simply be stored as a one metric called `http_request_latency_seconds` from now on.
 * Resulting samples at scrape time reuse the existing data structures for native histograms, but use a special schema number to indicate custom buckets.
 A sample would have either custom bucket definitions or exponential schema and buckets, but not both.
-It would be the exponential buckets that would be preferred by scrape if both are present and custom buckets would be dropped.
+* If the histogram has exponential buckets during scrape then only the exponential buckets are kept and the custom buckets would be dropped.
 * If all bucket counters and the overall counter of the histogram is determined to be a whole number, use integer histogram, otherwise use float histogram.
   * In the Prometheus text exposition format values are represented as floats.
 The dot (`.`) is not mandatory.
   * In the OpenMetrics text exposition [format](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#numbers) floats and integers are explicitly distinguished by the dot (`.`) sign being present or not in the value.